IoTThinks/EasySkyMesh/firmware/README.md

 ## Have Suggestion?
 * To make the firmware better, you can give us your suggestions or wish features [HERE](https://github.com/IoTThinks/EasySkyMesh/discussions/categories/ideas)
+* If you want to support us or want custom firmware or get your bug fixed, visit [HERE](https://github.com/sponsors/IoTThinks).

 ## Pre-compiled bin files:
 * Download [firmware](https://github.com/IoTThinks/EasySkyMesh/tree/main/firmware)